euyogi/Notebook-CompetitiveProgramming/README.md

  *  @param  PS  Vector of points.
  *  @return     Convex hull.
  *
- *  Convex hull will be sorted counter-clockwise.
+ *  Points will be sorted counter-clockwise.
  *  First and last point will be the same.
  *
  *  Time complexity: O(Nlog(N))